sunghongpark-ai/sunghongpark-ai.github.io/index.md

 ---

 ## Grant & Funding

+- <b>[02]</b> <b>PI: [2026.09 - 2029.08.]</b>, Basic Science Research Program, <b>"Development of an Explainable AI Model for Long-term Brain Age Trajectory Prediction Based on Dual-stream Diagnostic-Prognostic Estimation Using Multimodal Data" (RS-2026-25580544)</b>, supported by the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Republic of Korea.

 - <b>[01]</b> <b>PI: [2022.09 - 2025.08.]</b>, Basic Science Research Program, <b>"Multi-Modal and Multi-Domain based Machine Learning Algorithms for Dementia Progression Prediction" (2022R1A6A3A01086784)</b>, supported by the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Republic of Korea.